 - Building the resilience of service users to cope with external threats to sustainability.

 - Carrying out in-depth research into specific areas with an impact on sustainability.

 - Monitoring the water supply, sanitation and hygiene services we have funded for at least ten years after implementation.
 We use the results to understand what works and what doesn’t.

 We often work in remote, rural areas where the institutions tasked with service provision are weak.
 Here, we are increasingly using a district-wide approach which involves strengthening the monitoring, planning, financing, service delivery, post-implementation support, and asset management functions of local government and service providers.

 We work with governments and local actors at all levels, including communities, to identify and address the barriers in behaviours, policies, processes, resources, interactions and institutions that block achievement of inclusive, lasting, universal access to WASH.
-This often involves working on various aspects, or ‘building blocks’ of the WASH system, which are represented in the diagram below.
+This often involves working on various parts of the WASH system which is represented in the diagram below.